 Appointment Scheduler

 We like that AdvancedMD’s scheduler is a customizable, color-coded calendar that you can filter by provider, location, visit type and more.
 It can populate up-to-date appointments, providing an overview of how many patients the practice is seeing.
-These are standard features we looked for in every medical software platform we reviewed.
+These are standard features we looked for in every medical software platform we evaluated.

 Clinical Notes